terrabrasilis-research-data/data-hub/README.md

 # TerraBrasilis Research Data - Data Hub
+The Data Hub is the interface that gives users the functionality of Data Management.
+Inspired by digital libraries, the component will enable researchers to take full advantage of Research Data Repository functionality without the need for technical knowledge.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

 ## Development server